markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 </body>
 ```

 And that's actually a great start.
 We know the company name and navigation links will sit inside a larger teal box, which can be represented code-wise with a `<div>`.
 The problem with the `<div>` element is that it's a little too generic.

 If we had a complex layout with a lot of `<div>` elements everywhere, it would be hard to know at a glance what the purpose of each one is.

-For example:
+Here's an example of what that could look like:

 ```html
 <div>